thedarkwriter/courseware-lms-content/courses/01-puppet/01_2xxx_intro_test_puppet.md

 So, then, why should you spend your limited, valuable time writing and running tests?
 Actually there are some very good reasons.

-### slide Humans

-Testing is necessary because ... well, we all make mistakes.
-Some mistakes are unimportant, but some are expensive or dangerous.
-We need to check  everything and anything we produce because errors are bound to happen.

 ### slide Puppet Approved

 Essentially, testing is a basic element of writing a great Puppet module.
 Whether you are writing a module for internal use only, or for use by a broad audience.
 Every module should adhere to established standards for coding styles, functionality, and compatibility.